mrppdex/mrppdex.github.io/_posts/2020-02-01-Microsoft-Interview-Question.md

 2) Let $$l = \frac{L}{2}$$, then $$f(l) = 20 cosh(b l)=50 \Rightarrow bl = cosh^{-1}(2.5) \approx 1.5668$$

-3) The length of a curve can be caluclated from:
+3) The length of a curve can be calculated by:
 $$l = \int^{l}_{0} ds = 40, \text{ where } ds = \sqrt{1 + \left( \frac{dy}{dx} \right)^2} dx$$

 Fortunately, $$cosh$$ has the useful property, such that the area underneath it is equal to the length of the curve above.
 Therefore: